ab1567/AlynCoin-public/README.md

 The default RPC port is `1567` and the peer port is `15671`.

+Nodes now relay any peers discovered via DNS to all connected nodes shortly after startup.
+This helps the mesh stay connected even if the DNS seed becomes unreachable.

 ### Automatic network sync

 The node shares its current block height with peers whenever a new block is